cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Readers interested only in actionable improvements should skip this document and read [etcd-implementation.md][implementation-doc].

-Readers interested in the current state of the documentation and the reasoning behind the recommendations should read this document or the section pertaining to their area of concern:
+Readers interested in the current state of the documentation and the reasoning behind the recommendations should read the section of this document pertaining to their area of concern:

 - [Project documentation][proj-doc]
 - [Contributor documentation][contributor-doc]